-Lately you see a lot of watercolor art.
+Lately, you can see a lot of watercolor art on Pinterest and other places.
 And I must say I really love it!
 I haven’t been painting with watercolor since school so I wasn’t sure if I could do it.
 But as I love myself a good challenge, I just tried and made some watercolor cards for my friends upcoming birthdays.

 I think they turned out lovely and my friends liked them, too!
 It’s fairly simple and I’d love to show you how to make watercolor cards in this quick tutorial.
 Because … I believe you can do it, too!

 Probably you’ll have everything at home.
 If you have kids in school age, you do!